swcarpentry/r-novice-inflammation/episodes/03-loops-R.md

 - "How do I write a `for` loop?"
 objectives:
 - "Explain what a `for` loop does."
-- "Correctly write `for` loops to repeat simple calculations."
+- "Correctly write `for` loops to repeat calculations."
 - "Trace changes to a loop variable as the loop runs."
 - "Trace changes to other variables as they are updated by a `for` loop."
-- "Use a function to get a list of filenames that match a simple pattern."
+- "Use a function to get a list of filenames that contain specific words."
 - "Use a `for` loop to process multiple files."
 keypoints:
 - "Use `for (variable in collection)` to process the elements of a collection one at a time."